disnos9/disnos9/README.md

 # paxtrain55
 ye, im paxtrain55

-## how to explode 3 small children at the same time
+## how to exterminate the kids inside your basement
 woops this isn't googl!!!e!

 ## Things